AndrewArnitaCap/bookstore-frontend/README.md

-# KATA - Online Bookstore
+# Documentation - KATA Online Bookstore Frontend

-## Install node_modules:
+## Installing node_modules to your React app:

-    - In the command line run: npm i
+- In the command line run: `npm i`

 ## To run the application:

-    - create a .env file in the root of the project
+- Create a .env file in the root of the project

-    - make sure you add the user to the DB by following the steps in the back-end README.md file
+- Make sure you add the user to the DB by following the steps in the back-end `README.md` file

-    - After creating the user, then in the .env file:
+- after creating the user, in the .env file add the following:

-    `VITE_API_USERNAME=yourusername
-    VITE_API_PASSWORD=yourpassword`
+	`VITE_API_USERNAME=yourusername`
+	`VITE_API_PASSWORD=yourpassword`

-    - in the command line: npm run dev
+- then in the command line: `npm run dev`

-    - navigate to http://localhost:3000/books and refresh by clicking the Fetch Books button
+- Navigate to http://localhost:3000/books and refresh by clicking the Fetch Books button

+## N.B: the app may display in the console the same response twice

+This is due to the use of `<StrictMode></StrictMode>` being used in `main.jsx`